 I’ve deeply addressed many of the challenges around the spiritual journey, and how you can overcome them, in my latest book, called Homecoming – A Spiritual Guide for the Awakened the Awaking.

-You can either read it on Kindle (available worldwide), or download a PDF version below.
+You can either read it on Kindle (available worldwide) or download a PDF version here.

-Another tip to help you find your tribe is to connect with people on groups across different social media.
-There are so many Quora spaces, Reddit forums and Facebook groups that revolve around spirituality.
+Another tip to help you find your tribe is to connect with people in groups across different social media.
+There are so many Quora spaces, Reddit forums, and Facebook groups that revolve around spirituality.
 You can ask questions, and see what others are asking.
+If you’d like to, you can join our intimate MSS Tribe, where we have live monthly group coaching calls, accountability through email support, and access to hundreds of exclusive resources sprinkled across the blog.

 #4 – Ask for help.

-I often share stories around how I ask for parking when I’m entering a busy lot, or how I ask for divine intervention when a new jar fails to open.
+I often share stories about how I ask for parking when I’m entering a busy lot, or how I ask for divine intervention when a new jar fails to open.
 You’d think that such requests are futile, but the universe isn’t judging us.
-WE are judging ourselves for not being able to do something.
+We are judging ourselves for not being able to do something.

 Start asking the Universe for help.
 Start asking for answers and guidance.
 And let the Universe show up for you.